 Norse Gods Cannot Alter Fate

 Another major difference between Norse gods and Greek gods is how fate is intertwined into the very fabric of Norse mythology.
-Not even Odin and his peers can alter what has already been predetermined.

 Not only did Odin suffer the incomparable grief and agony of losing a child, but Baldur’s (his son’s) death was laid out in a prophecy.
-Despite his best efforts, Odin and his fellow gods could do nothing to change the tragic outcome.

 The events of Ragnarok, which foretold the violent deaths of nearly all members of the Norse god pantheon, were also known to the Aesirs and Vanirs well before the events began to unfold.